ccxt/ccxt/wiki/Manual.md

 Most exchanges have endpoints for fetching OHLCV data, but some of them don't.
 The exchange boolean (true/false) property named `has['fetchOHLCV']` indicates whether the exchange supports candlestick data series or not.

-To fetch OHLCV candles (bars) frome exchange, ccxt has `fetchOHLCV` method, which is declared in the following way:
+To fetch OHLCV candles/bars from an exchange, ccxt has the `fetchOHLCV` method, which is declared in the following way:

 ```javascript
 fetchOHLCV (symbol, timeframe = '1m', since = undefined, limit = undefined, params = {})